mohmiim/MLIntroduction/session-5/README.md

 ## 2. Using multiple models architecture

-How can we use multiple models to extract the features use all these features combined to train our small dense model.
-The following Diagram shows the general fllow
+How can we use multiple models to extract the features? and how to use all these features to train our small dense model?
+The following diagram shows the general flow

 <p align="center">
 <img src="images/ensemble.png" height="450" >